-As a MICEFA student, you are automatically accepted to any of our 16 member universities for your exchange program.
-With advising from the Academic Director and the Student Affairs Coordinator you can choose one university per semester to attend (you may change universities at the end of the semester if you stay for the full academic year).
+As a MICEFA student, you are automatically accepted at any of our 16 member universities for your exchange program.
+You will be advised by the Academic Director and the Student Affairs Coordinator you who will help you choose one university to attend per semester (you may change universities at the end of the semester if you stay for the full academic year).
 At this university you may select classes in any department including FLE (Français Langue Etrangère).
 See courses offered at our member universities in our Undergraduate Course Catalog.

 Each university has its own sign up dates, please consult the Academic Calendar for precise information.

-MICEFA offers in-house classes in both French and English open only to students studying thought the MICEFA Program.
+MICEFA offers in-house classes in both French and English which are open only to students studying through the MICEFA program.
 Each student can sign up for a maximum of 2 MICEFA Courses during the first semester and 1 class the following semester.
 Click here for a listing of this year’s MICEFA Courses.

-MICEFA edits and transfers your official transcripts in English and converted to the American/Canadian grading system to your home University (please see our conversion guide).
-All of your classes, including your French Intensive, courses taken at your host University and any MICEFA courses are grouped together onto the same transcript.
-If you need to request additional transcripts to send with applications, you may request them via the Alumni page.
+MICEFA edits and send your official transcripts in English and converted to the American/Canadian grading system to your home university (please see our conversion guide).
+All of your classes, including your French intensive courses taken at your host University and any MICEFA courses are grouped together onto the same transcript.
+If you need to request additional transcripts to send with future applications, you may request them via the Alumni page.